 Step 1: Sign up with EngageBay

-While you never need to pay for an account to use our free sales CRM here at EngageBay, all our other features do require a paid membership.
+While you never need to pay for an account to use our free B2B CRM here at EngageBay, all our other features do require a paid membership.
 Our plans are inexpensive, especially compared to other services like HubSpot.
 In fact, that’s how EngageBay began, as an affordable alternative to HubSpot.
 We offer an all-in-one suite for your sales and marketing needs, so why not sign up if you haven’t already?

 Step 2: Add Contacts